libgd/libgd/src/readme.txt

    void* gdImageJpegPtr(gdImagePtr im, int *size) _(FUNCTION)_
    Identical to gdImageJpeg except that it returns a pointer to a memory area with the JPEG data.
-This memory must be freed by the caller when it is no longer needed.
-The 'size' parameter receives the total size of the block of memory.
+This memory must be freed by the caller when it is no longer needed. _The caller must invoke gdFree(), not free(), unless the caller is absolutely certain that the same implementations of malloc, free, etc. are used both at library build time and at application build time._ The 'size' parameter receives the total size of the block of memory.

    void gdImagePng(gdImagePtr im, FILE *out) _(FUNCTION)_